-We live in the age of YouTube when 5 billion videos are being watched daily and over 300 hours of video content is uploaded every minute.
+Over one billion videos every day.
+More than 500 hours of video content uploaded every minute.
 No wonder that this type of media content has radically reshaped the way our students learn, share, collaborate, and get entertainment.
-So what if we exploited the power of student-produced video projects in our classrooms?
+So, what if we exploited the power of student-produced video projects in our classrooms?

 Benefits of exploiting student-produced videos in your class:

 - Well-designed learner-generated digital video tasks provide a personalized, content-rich and “authentic learning” experience (Kearney& Shuck 2006).
 Additionally, they support autonomy, enhance language skills, and self-reflection while triggering impressive levels of engagement (Kearney 2011).

 - Video projects can spark students’ interest in the subject content.
 Moreover, they can enhance their digital media skills while working creatively and collaboratively during an authentic task.